karlnapf/shogun-wiki/Google-Summer-of-Code-2015-projects.md

+# UPDATE:
+Unfortunately, we were not selected for GSoC this year.
+As a consequence, summer of 2015 will be more calm for us.
+This allows us to focus on internal clean-ups that were meant to be the main goal of this year's GSoC projects.
+Naturally, these tasks are easier for people who are experienced with Shogun.
+In this sense, it actually good for us to have the ressources that usually go into mentoring/admin available for other tasks.
+We will apply again next year for sure!

+If you are interested in particupating, feel free to get back to us.
+We have a couple of students/mentors who will do a project even without the Google funding.
+It's still open-source and everyone is welcome to join :)

 # A list of potential GSoC 2015 projects.
 To add, please create a new wiki page for each project that you describe.
 Name them as "GSoC_2015_project_MCMC" etc. Here is a [template](GSoC_2015_project_template).